FinweLtd/doc-livesync-all/docs/articles/resolution.md

 In our previous example, we started from a *3D cube*.
 We saw how straight lines got bent when the equirectangular projection was applied.
 This time we start from a *3D sphere* (the Earth).
 Notice how the meridians are projected as *vertical straight lines of constant spacing*.
 And circles of latitude as *horizontal straight lines of constant spacing*.

 The equirectangular projection has many fallacies.
-It is not an equal area projection (see how large the Antarctic appears!)
-It is not conformal (angles are not preserved!)
-It is wasteful (lots of redundant pixels)!
+It is not an equal area projection (see how large the Antarctic appears).
+It is not conformal (angles are not preserved).
+It is wasteful (lots of redundant pixels).
 Yet, the equirectangular projection is the de-facto standard in 360-degree imaging.
 This is probably related to the particularly simple relationship between the position of a pixel in the image and corresponding point on the surface of a sphere.
 It makes the life of software developers easy.

 Consider a full spherical equirectangular image whose resolution is 1024 x 512 pixels.
 (The map above will do.)
 Choose *any* pixel in the image.
 Now, if you want to move 30 degrees east, you can calculate this in pixels as shown below.
 To move in a vertical direction, you use 180° degrees instead of 360°.
 If you pass the edge of the image, continue in the same direction from the opposite edge of the image.
 That's it.
 Simple linear relationship.
 It may not be obvious, but other projections are considerably more complex to handle.